nathanladd/Snapshot-Decoder/docs/BUILD_INSTRUCTIONS.md

 This guide explains how to build a single-file executable (.exe) for the Snapshot Decoder application.

+I have changed this script to build a single directory installed instead.
+Inno Setup 6 is required.
+Look for 'SnapshotDecoder_Seteup.exe' in the main directory.

 ## Prerequisites

 1. **Python 3.8 or higher** installed